First-year Orientation

 Day 1:

-- 1:00- 5:30 p.m.: Student sessions covering topics such as your transition to VCU, the first-year experience, Academic Success, and connecting with your college/school.
+- 12:30- 4:30 p.m.: Student sessions covering topics such as your transition to VCU, the first-year experience, academic success workshops, and connecting with your academic college/school.
 Students will also spend time in small groups led by your Orientation Leader (OL) with other students in your school/college.

 Day 2:

-- 9:15 a.m - 12:30 p.m.: Student sessions include student well-being and resources, safety, “Find Your Herd” sessions, a chance to visit your college/school, and a selection of information sessions to learn about various VCU offices and programs that interest you.
+- 9:15 a.m - 1:00 p.m.: Student sessions include student rights and responsibilities, student involvement and well-being workshops, safety on campus, a chance to visit your college/school, and a selection of information sessions to learn about various VCU offices and programs that interest you.

 Session topics and times may vary.
 A final schedule will be available closer to your scheduled Orientation.